-Love fashion?
-Dream of working in fashion design, fashion promotion or fashion journalism?
-Good news – here at the University of Sunderland we offer two distinctive courses that provide you with the key skills you'll need for a successful career in fashion: BA (Hons) Fashion Design and Promotion and BA (Hons) Fashion Journalism.
-Both courses are hands-on, offer work experience opportunities and have strong industry links, meaning you’ll be getting an all-round understanding of the industry and can work well across the sector; employers compliment us on our ‘industry-ready’ graduates.
+Do you love fashion?
+Do you dream of becoming the next top fashion designer, stylist, or fashion journalist?
+Good news, here at the University of Sunderland we offer two distinctive courses that will provide you with the key skills you’ll need for a successful career in fashion: BA (Hons) Fashion Design and Promotion and BA (Hons) Fashion Journalism.
+Both courses are hands-on with plenty of practical work and offer work experience opportunities through our strong industry links.

 Need more persuasion?
-Here are five reasons to study fashion at the University of Sunderland:
+Here are five reasons to study fashion at Sunderland:

-Our Fashion Journalism BA is the only fashion journalism course in the country to be accredited by the National Council for the Training of Journalists (NCTJ), and you’ll have the opportunity to earn your NCTJ Diploma in Journalism while you study (find out more about the benefits of studying an NCTJ-accredited course).
-This industry-recognised qualification will equip you to become a writer for magazines, supplements and newspapers, covering the fashion shows and interviewing designers (you could also work as a general features or news writer if you choose not to go down the fashion route).
-This course will also prepare you to work as a stylist; either for celebrities; for a fashion house; or for a fashion publication.
+Our Fashion Journalism BA is also distinctive, being the only fashion journalism course in the country to be accredited by the National Council for the Training of Journalists (NCTJ) (find out more about the benefits of studying an NCTJ-accredited course).
+This industry-recognised qualification will equip you with essential fashion journalism skills such as runway reporting, editorial styling, studio and street style photoshoots, podcasting, social media, and beauty journalism, enabling you to become a writer for magazines, supplements, and newspapers, covering fashion shows and interviewing designers.
+This course will also prepare you to work as a stylist for celebrities, for a fashion house, or for a fashion publication.

 Guest lecturers that have joined our Fashion Journalism students include Madeleine Bowden, stylist for Jessie J and Nicole Scherzinger; Louise Gannon, celebrity interviewer for Elle and Mail on Sunday; Alessia Lawrence, digital stylist for Burberry; and Laura Kingston, editor of High Life North magazine.

-In 2022, Fashion students were joined by two high profile industry professionals: John McClean, Creative Director of Abercrombie and Fitch, and Alec Maxwell, Digital Creative Director at British Vogue.
-John, who started his fashion career here in the North East, delivered a talk over Microsoft Teams from his home in Hollywood, California.
-Alec, who is also founder of the acclaimed digital platform KLOSS FILMS, joined student on campus for a workshop and lecture, advising how to set up a fashion video shoot, and how to stand out from the crowd in the competitive world of fashion.
-Read more about Alec's visit.
+In 2022, fashion students were joined by two high profile industry professionals: John McClean, Creative Director of Abercrombie and Fitch, and Alec Maxwell, Digital Creative Director at British Vogue.
+John, who started his fashion career here in the North East, delivered a talk online from his home in Hollywood, California.
+Alec, who is also founder of the acclaimed digital platform KLOSS FILMS, joined students on campus for a workshop and lecture, sharing his advice on setting up a fashion video shoot, and how to stand out from the crowd in the competitive world of fashion.

 4. Gain valuable experience

-On the BA (Hons) Fashion Journalism course, you will undertake a work placement module in your final year.
-Recent student placements at fashion publications include Elle, Grazia, Asos, Harper's Bazaar and Fabulous - the Sun on Sunday’s magazine.
+If you study Fashion Journalism, you’ll undertake a work placement module in your final year.
+Recent student placements at fashion publications include Elle, Grazia, ASOS, Harper's Bazaar and Fabulous (the Sun on Sunday’s magazine).
 You’ll also get practical experience of researching, pitching and writing, contributing as part of the Fashion North editorial team.
-You may also choose to work with the teams at Spark online magazine, SR-News website, Northern Lights website and SportsByte.

 5. Open the door to exciting career opportunities